 Mashed Potatoes Recipe

 Mashed potatoes are used in many types of cooking.
-In Britain we use them for meals like: ‘bangers and mash‘ (sausages and mashed potatoes), cottage and shepherd’s pie, fish cakes and all sorts of other yummy food (see the list at the end of this post).
+In Britain we use them for stapel meals like: ‘bangers and mash‘ (sausages and mashed potatoes), cottage and shepherd’s pie, fish cakes and all sorts of other yummy food (see the list at the end of this post).

 The secret to making mashed potatoes a success is getting them nice and smooth and super tasty.